With data breaches at an all-time high, cybersecurity practices are more important than ever...

 Most smart home devices are controlled remotely via an application installed on a person’s smartphone.
 If your phone is compromised, then you are inadvertently creating vulnerabilities with all other devices controlled from your phone.
 If you are using public wi-fi on your phone, you should exercise caution and ensure you always utilize VPN (virtual private network), which has strong security features and maintains an anonymous internet connection.

-You should also ensure the software for your smart devices is always up to date in order to protect yourself from any identified security risks.
+You should also ensure the software for your smart devices is always up to date in order to protect yourself and your home network from any identified security risks.
 Device makers will do frequent software releases and security patches, and you should never ignore these when they come through.
-Change the privacy settings the manufacture defaults the devices to, and don’t ever give the same access to guests and acquaintances who may need temporary access to your IoT devices.
+Change the privacy settings the manufacturer defaults to, and don’t ever give the same access to guests and acquaintances who may need temporary access to your IoT devices.

 To learn more about the Internet of Things (IoT), you can visit: